-Puppies have very sharp teeth and they get stuck in lots of different objects so it’s not uncommon for a puppy to lose a tooth early.
-Typically, at around 4-6 months puppy’s will start losing their teeth.
-Puppies have 28 “baby” teeth and they are quickly replaced by 42 “adult” teeth that start growing behind the “baby” teeth.
+Puppies have very sharp teeth which get stuck in many different objects, so it’s not uncommon for a puppy to lose a tooth early.
+At around 4-6 months, puppies will start losing their teeth.
+Puppies have 28 “baby” teeth, and they are quickly replaced by 42 “adult” teeth that start growing behind the “baby” teeth.
 The adult teeth will essentially push the baby teeth out sooner or later.

-What to do when a puppy losses a tooth?
+What to do when a puppy loses a tooth?

 - Don’t panic.
 It’s scary to see a puppy tooth that broke off, but this is a normal process.
-Puppy teeth are quite easily broken, and sometimes even bleed when they fall out.
-The key is remain calm and monitor your dog.
+Puppy teeth are quite easily lost and sometimes even bleed when they fall out.
+The key is to remain calm and monitor your dog.

-- When in doubt call your vet.
-Is your dogs tooth chipped and very sensitive?
+- When in doubt, call your vet.
 Is your puppy choking or constantly coughing?
 Is your puppy lethargic, dehydrated, or not acting normal?
 These are all signs that you should take your puppy to the veterinarian.
 When in doubt, I always call my veterinarian.

 - Monitor and check for infection.
-The biggest threat to your dogs health is a tooth infection.
-If left untreated, a tooth infection can cause eye infections, rapid tooth loss, or organ failure.
-If your puppy is only chewing on one side of their mouth, they have bad breathe, or are constantly dropping their food, I would check to see if there is an infection.
-An infection is a red swollen gum line that has a significant amount of puss on it.
-If you think your puppy’s tooth broke off and is infected, go see a veterinarian for antibiotics.
+The biggest threat to your dog’s health is a tooth infection.
+A tooth infection can cause eye infections, rapid tooth loss, or organ failure if left untreated.
+If your puppy is only chewing on one side of their mouth, they have bad breath or is constantly dropping their food, I would check to see if there is an infection.
+An infection will manifest as a red, swollen gum line with a significant amount of puss.
+If you think your puppy’s tooth broke off and is infected, visit a veterinarian for antibiotics.

 Are your puppy teeth falling out bleeding?

-It’s really not uncommon for puppy gums or teeth to bleed when they lose a tooth.
-Puppy gums are typically very swollen while teething so even chewing on things will make puppy teeth fall out bleeding.
+It’s not uncommon for puppy gums or teeth to bleed when they lose a tooth.
+Puppy gums are typically very swollen while teething, so even chewing on things will make puppy teeth fall out bleeding.

 Here are some precautions to take when your puppy teeth fall out bleeding:

 - Monitor what objects your puppy chews on.
-No rocks, no sticks, and no hard objects for a little bit of time until the puppy teeth stop bleeding.
-If bleeding persists for over 24 hours, I would consult a veterinarian to ensure there are no infections.
+No rocks, sticks, or hard objects for a little while until the puppy teeth stop bleeding.
+If bleeding persists for over 24 hours, consult a veterinarian to ensure there are no infections.

-- Cold or frozen cloths.
-Cold clothes or towels will significantly reduce the swelling on the puppy gums which will stop the bleeding.
-Soak a small towel in water and create a U shape to easily fit in the puppy’s mouth.
+- Cold or frozen cloth.
+Cold cloths or towels will significantly reduce the swelling on the puppy gums, stopping the bleeding.
+Soak a small towel in water and create a “U” shape to fit in the puppy’s mouth easily.

 Conclusion for Puppy Tooth Broke Off

 Your puppy is pre-programmed to lose teeth at a certain age.
-These teeth will end up all over the place being swallowed, lost, or inside chew toys.
-Losing a tooth is simply part of growing up for a puppy and I wouldn’t panic unless your puppy is acting unusual or you think there may be a chance of infection.
-When a puppy’s tooth breaks off, its more painful for the pet owner and their family.
-Typically puppy’s won’t mind at all!
+These teeth will end up all over the place, being swallowed, lost, or inside chew toys.
+Losing a tooth is simply part of growing up for a puppy.
+I wouldn’t panic unless your puppy is acting unusual or you think there may be a chance of infection.
+When a puppy’s tooth breaks off, it’s more painful for the pet owner and their family.
+Typically puppies won’t mind at all!